 Bone lesion biopsies can also provide surgeons with an inside view of your bones.
-This is helpful when inspecting the status of infections or diseases that could be treated with amputation, such as osteomyelitis.
+This is helpful when inspecting the status of infections or diseases that could be candidates for amputation, such as osteomyelitis.
 In some cases, the biopsy can help prevent the need for an amputation.

 Prior to your surgery, you’ll have imaging tests to determine the location of your bone lesions.
-Using these images, your surgeon will select the area from which a tissue sample will be taken.
+Using these images, your surgeon will select the area from which they will take a tissue sample.

-You will also undergo a physical examination.
-This is a good time to tell your doctor about any medications you are taking (even over-the-counter medicines or supplements) and any allergies you may have.
+You’ll also undergo a physical examination.
+This is a good time to tell your doctor about any medications you’re taking, including over-the-counter medicines or supplements, and any allergies you may have.

-You will most likely be instructed to fast for eight hours before your biopsy.
-This is standard procedure, especially if you are undergoing general anesthesia.
+You’ll most likely have to fast for eight hours before your biopsy.
+This is standard procedure, especially if you’re undergoing general anesthesia.

 The location and type of biopsy will determine the type of anesthesia you need.
-You may have local, site-specific anesthesia or you may need general anesthesia.
-Under general anesthesia, you will be in a painless sleep during the entire biopsy.
+You may have local, site-specific anesthesia, or you may need general anesthesia.
+Under general anesthesia, you’ll be in a painless sleep during the entire biopsy.

-During the procedure, your surgeon will make a small incision in your skin above the bone that is going to be biopsied.
+During the procedure, your surgeon will make a small incision in your skin above the bone where the sample will come from.
 What happens next depends on the type of biopsy you are having.

-A small hole will be drilled into the bone.
+In a needle biopsy, your surgeon will drill a small hole into the bone.
 Your surgeon will extract a tissue sample using an instrument similar to a needle.

-The surgeon cuts directly into the tumor to remove a sample.
-This type of biopsy can be used to retrieve a larger tissue sample.
+In an incisional biopsy, the surgeon will cut directly into the tumor to remove a sample.
+This type of biopsy can retrieve a larger tissue sample.

-After the sample is removed, your incision wound is stitched closed and dressed.
-The tissue sample is then sent to a laboratory for testing.
+After removing the sample, your doctor will stitch the incision wound closed and bandage it.
+They’ll then send the tissue sample to a laboratory for testing.

 All surgical procedures carry risks of infection and bleeding, which are greater for people with bleeding disorders or a compromised immune system.
 Tell your doctor if you have either of these risk factors.

-Other complications specific to bone lesion biopsies include:
+Other possible complications specific to bone lesion biopsies include: